bwinton/flare/README.md

-# provider-switcher
+# Flare add-on
-An add-on to test a couple of search provider switching UIs.
+An add-on to test a new awesomebar dropdown ui